Topologically-based fractional diffusion and emergent dynamics with short-range interactions: Global well-posedness in 1D

 where

 satisfies

 for some $\l^*>0$.
 The proof goes by application of shift-amplitude rescalings of the form

 For our sourced equation this is the worst kind of rescaling since it doesn't come with a compensated space-time stretching.
 However, in the argument the number of iterations is limited to $k_0 = |[-3,0]\times B_3|/\g$, and hence depends only on $\L$.
-We can pre-scale the equation in the beginning using $R_0>0$ so large that $\e_0 = |f_{R_0}|_\infty < \l^{2k_0} C_0 \leq \l^{2k_0}$.
-Hence, on each step of the iteration we have $|f_k|<\l$, fulfilling the requirement of the previous Lemma automatically.
+We can pre-scale the equation in the beginning using $R'>0$ so large that $\e_0 = |f_{R'}|_\infty < \l^{2k_0} C_0 \leq \l^{2k_0}$.
+Hence, on each step of the iteration we have $|f_k|<\l$, fulfilling the requirement of Step 4 automatically.

 The final iteration consists on zooming and shifting process:

 where $\bar{w_k}$ is the average over $[-1,0]\times B_1$.
 On the first step we still have the bound $|f_1|<\l^{2k_0}$.
 Subsequently, among other restrictions put on $R$ in \cite{CCV2011} we set in addition $R (1 - \l^*/4) >1$, which preserves the bound $|f|<\e_0$ for all steps.
 This finishes the proof.